epam/edp-perf-operator/docs/api.md

-PerfServerSpec defines the desired state of PerfServer
+PerfServerSpec defines the desired state of PerfServer.

 <table>
     <thead>